ETFdb Logo

 Should You Own Chinese Stocks?
 If So, Which Ones?

 China is the largest emerging market found in most diversified emerging market ETFs even as India’s weighting has been climbing.
-For example, the SPDR Portfolio Emerging Markets ETF (SPEM A-) had 26% of assets in China.
+For example, the SPDR Portfolio Emerging Markets ETF (SPEM ) had 26% of assets in China.

 However, Chinese equities have underperformed in the last few years.
 This caused investors to consider emerging market ETFs that exclude China.
-One example is the Columbia EM Core Ex-China ETF (XCEM B+) which owns hefty stakes in India, Taiwan, and South Korea.
+One example is the Columbia EM Core Ex-China ETF (XCEM B-) which owns hefty stakes in India, Taiwan, and South Korea.

 Meanwhile, the KraneShares CSI China Internet ETF (KWEB B) is available for those who want exposure to China but in a targeted manner.
 Alibaba, JD.com, and Tencent are well-known large holdings in KWEB, but the ETF does not own Chinese banks or energy companies found in SPEM.